 Welcome the guests

-It’s a nice gesture for the father of the bride to mention those who’ve travelled far and anyone of a particularly significant age – the very old or the very young.
+It’s a nice gesture for the father of the bride to mention those who’ve travelled far and anyone of a significant age.
+I.E the very old or the very young.

 Keep it short